Leaky gut begins with stress on the digestive system, and it can develop into major health issues. There’s only one way to reverse this harmful cycle.

 I’ve also decided to offer another way to help you solve leaky gut and your digestive issues.

-It is an online GROUP course, which includes 2 group sessions, one 30-minute solo session with me, the 48 food panel, as well as the Stress Remedy Program materials and 10% discount on supplements for 1 month.
+It is an online course which includes one 30-minute solo session with me, the 48 food panel, as well as the Stress Remedy Program materials and 10% discount on supplements for 1 month.
 It’s called Healing Leaky Gut with Dr. Doni.

 If you are getting a sense of how leaky gut could be a major underlying cause of your health issues, and would like to work with me one-on-one to help you heal leaky gut, and to create a strategy to start balancing everything that got out of balance due to stress, then start by applying to meet with me for an initial appointment.
 We can discuss whether the Leaky Gut Solutions Program is a good fit for your case.